 How to Replace an Air Conditioner Compressor

-Need to replace your cars air conditioner compressor?
-We are a team of ASE certified mechanics that have created this guide so you can save money and get the satisfaction of doing the job yourself or see what you are paying for when taking your car is for repairs.
-Let's jump right in!
+Need to replace your car's air conditioner compressor?
+We are a team of certified mechanics who have created this guide so you can save money and get the satisfaction of doing the job yourself, or to see what you are paying for when taking your car is for repairs.
+While this job might seem intimidating, it's not too bad once you get comfortable seeing it done first.

 What Goes Wrong?